Semidefinite programming for understanding the limitations of Lindblad equations: Introduction

 which is commonly called the Lindblad quantum master equation (LE).
 In Eq.~\eqref{Lindblad_form}, $\rho$ is the density matrix of the system, $d$ is the Hilbert space dimension of the system, $H_S$ is the system Hamiltonian, $H_{LS}$ is the so-called Lamb shift Hamiltonian, $L_\lambda$ are the Lindblad operators, $\gamma_\lambda$ are the rates, and $\mathcal{D}(\rho)$ is called the ``dissipator" term.
 The preservation of complete positivity condition is enforced by demanding $\gamma_\lambda \geq 0$.
 Within the Markovian regime, the GKSL framework~\cite{Lindblad1976, GKS1976} guarantees complete positivity and trace preservation (CPTP), ensuring physical consistency.

-{\it Born-Markov approximation and Redfield equation ---} However, Eq.\eqref{Lindblad_form} only gives the mathematical form of the Markovian quantum master equation.
+However, Eq.\eqref{Lindblad_form} only gives the mathematical form of the Markovian quantum master equation.
 The Hamiltonians, the Lindblad operators and the rates need to be found based on the physical situation to be described.
 In practice, the system Hamiltonian may be known, but at best partial information is available for the baths, like their spectral functions, and thermodynamic properties like temperatures and chemical potentials.
 Given such physical situations, it becomes important to find conditions under which Eq. \eqref{Lindblad_form} may be obtained.

-The most standard and general way to arrive at Markovian quantum master equations in such microscopic approach is via the Born-Markov approximation \cite{breuer_book, carmichael_book, RivasHuelga2012, Campaioli_2024, Stefanini_2025}.
+{\it Born-Markov approximation and Redfield equation ---} The most standard and general way to arrive at Markovian quantum master equations in such microscopic approach is via the Born-Markov approximation \cite{breuer_book, carmichael_book, RivasHuelga2012, Campaioli_2024, Stefanini_2025}.
 This relies on weak system-bath couplings and a time-scale separation between system and the baths, obtaining a quantum master equation to leading-order in system-bath coupling.
-The quantum master equation obtained is of the so-called Bloch-Redfield form \cite{Bloch_1957, Redfield_1957}, commonly called Redfield equation (RE).
-The RE can be cast into the form of the LE [Eq. \eqref{Lindblad_form}], with one major caveat.
+The quantum master equation obtained is of the so-called Bloch-Redfield form \cite{Bloch_1957, Redfield_1957}, commonly called Redfield equation (RE) \mkdev{ with $H_{SB}(t)$ is the system-bath coupling operator time evolved in the interaction picture, and $\rho_B$ being the initial state of the bath.} After some algebra, the RE can be cast into the form of the LE [Eq. \eqref{Lindblad_form}], with one major caveat.
 It can be shown in generality that, unless in very special situations, one or more of the rates, $\gamma_{\lambda}$, will be negative \cite{Suarez_1992, Gnutzmann_1996, Hartmann_2020_1, tupkary_searching_2023}.
 This violates the complete positivity requirement.
 So, time evolution by RE may cause the density matrix $\rho$ to have unphysical negative eigenvalues.
-To alleviate this issue, various further approximations are often performed to make the rates positive, leading to various forms of LE \cite{Rivas_2010,Trushechkin_2016,Decordi_2017,Kirvsanskas_2018, Cattaneo_2019,Davidovic_2020,Mozgunov_2020,Mccauley_2020,Kleinherbers_2020,Davidovic_2022, Trushechkin_2022, Scali_2021, Becker_2021, Schnell_2025}.
+To alleviate this issue, various further approximations are often performed to make the rates positive, leading to various forms of LE \cite{Rivas_2010,Trushechkin_2016,Decordi_2017,Kirvsanskas_2018, Cattaneo_2019,Davidovic_2020,Mozgunov_2020,Mccauley_2020,Kleinherbers_2020, Nathan_2020,Potts_2021, Scali_2021, Becker_2021,Davidovic_2022,Trushechkin_2022,Nathan_2024, Schnell_2025,Pyurbeeva_2026}.